A Starck Reality

-Karen Finley is the performance artist out of New York City that usually does her act buck naked.
+Karen Findley is the performance artist out of New York City that usually does her act buck naked.
 She gets No. 10 cans of candied yams and makes believe she's having diarrhea.
-It's all filthy.
-The whole nine yards.
+It's all kinda filthy, but it's her way of exposing misogyny, rape and abuses of all kind.
 I brought her in, I brought My Sin in from San Francisco.
 I brought in Patsy Cline and the Memphis G-Spots, which was a drag show.

 Bob Amaro, the door manager, wrote lyrics to a Little Stevie song, 'Why Can't I Play Sun City?'
 Do you remember that song?
 Little Stevie from Springsteen's E-Street band.
 The guy with the bandanna.
 Suzie Riddle took on the role of Director.

 And it turned out that the Dallas Ballet and the Las Colinas Communications Complex and all these people donated studio time and the ballet said, 'When do you want us there?'
 And so about 60 of us all went out and did the recording of the music and then the next Sunday, the last night of the no dance was the video release party, where we released 'Why Can't I Dance at the Starck Club?'.
 It played on all three network 10pm news shows that night.
 So, that was the end of no dance.